TIC 168789840

-TIC 168789840 is a stellar system with six stars.
+TIC 168789840, also known as TYC 7037-89-1, is a stellar system with six stars.
 Three pairs of binary stars circle a common barycenter.
-While other systems with three pairs of stars have been discovered, this was the first system where the stars can be observed eclipsing one another, as their planes of rotation point approximately towards the Earth.
+While other systems with three pairs of stars have been discovered, this was the first system where the stars can be observed eclipsing one another, as the Earth lies approximately on their planes of rotation.

 Discovery

 The Transiting Exoplanet Survey Satellite identified that the star system consisted of six eclipsing stars.
 The discovery was announced in January 2021.
 It is approximately 584 pc from Earth, in the constellation Eridanus, west of the river asterism's sharpest bend, Upsilon2 Eridani, often called Theemin.
 To be seen the group needs strong magnification from Earth as is much fainter than red clump giant star Theemin and is about nine times further away.

 Orbits

 Two sets of the binaries co-orbit relatively closely, while the third pair of stars takes 2,000 years to orbit the entire system barycenter.
 The inner A pair and C pair orbit each other in 3.7 years.
 These are, as taken from the paired B stars, about 250 AU away (specifically the mean telescopic separation is 423 mas) and the three lettered pairs, as groups, have been resolved (the three gaps made out).
 From A pair to C pair is calculated to be 4 AU (∼7 mas) apart, which means this gap should be resolvable using speckle interferometry which has not yet been achieved.